The solar discs that could power Earth

 The warning is laid out in Uneven Ground: land inequality at the heart of unequal societies.”
 Released by the International Land Coalition in collaboration with Oxfam, the publication synthesizes new research and existing data and shows how land inequality is linked with other issues including poverty, intergenerational justice and migration, environmental degradation, and the climate crisis.

-“These findings radically alter our understanding of the extent and far reaching consequences land inequality has, proving that not only is […]
+“These findings radically alter our understanding of the extent and far reaching consequences land inequality has, proving that not only is it […]

 Read the Full Article